 - Japanese Polled (Mukaku Washu) – The Mukaku Washu makes up the last of the four types of Wagyu cattle and has a rich gamey taste profile.

 While Wagyu can apply to any of these breeds of cattle outside of Japan, it almost exclusively refers to Kuroge Washu.

 Unlike the USDA system, the Japanese beef grading system uses a letter grade, to indicate yield, and a number grade, to indicate quality.

 The yield grade indicates how much meat can be obtained from the most desirable parts of the steer’s carcass.
 An A-grade means above standard, a B-grade is standard, and a C-grade is below standard.

-The quality grade is based on four different factors, marbling, color, texture, and the quality of the animals fat and is graded on a scale of 1 (Poor) to 5 (excellent).
+The quality grade is based on four factors: marbling, color, texture, and the quality of the animal’s fat and is graded on a scale of 1 (Poor) to 5 (excellent).